What is Leukemia?

 - Swollen lymph nodes

-- Pain in the stomach, caused by an enlarged spleen and/or liver
+- Pain in the stomach, caused by an enlarged spleen and liver

-- Bone pain, especially below the ribs, as a result of too many leukemia cells in the bone marrow
+- Bone pain, significantly below the ribs, because of too many leukemia cells in the bone marrow

 - Infections that don’t heal

-However, some of these symptoms — such as nosebleeds, fever or bruises — are related to other conditions, so it’s best to get an official diagnosis from a doctor as soon as possible.
+However, some of these above symptoms — like nosebleeds, fever or bruises — relate to other conditions, so it’s best to get an official diagnosis from a doctor as soon as possible.

 Researchers have not yet determined the exact cause of leukemia.
 However, some factors may increase the risk of developing it.

-It is important to note that although HTLV-I virus can carry leukemia genes, leukemia is not contagious (x, x) There is also no one way to prevent leukemia, other than avoiding risk factors when possible.
+It is important to note that although the HTLV-I virus can carry leukemia genes, leukemia is not contagious. (x) There is also no one way to prevent leukemia other than avoiding risk factors when possible.
+Those risk factors include: